 Just a few more weeks: daffs and peach tree, below, bloom in April

-MARCH is mud season in the Hudson Valley, raw, wet, and long.
+MARCH IS MUD SEASON in the Hudson Valley, raw, wet, and long.
 If I lived here full-time, I’d probably have to shoot myself right about now, but for remembering what’s to come.

 After gardening on this property for seven years, I know it’s not long before brown turns to green, and then to an outrageous floral extravaganza.